 \section{EVs Moving at Constant but Unequal Speeds}

-We have hitherto assumed that EVs move at a common constant speed, resulting in the DWPT load $p(t)$ being periodic in time.
+We have hitherto assumed that EVs move at a constant speed, so that the total DWPT load $p(t)$ is periodic.
 This section considers the scenario where EVs move at constant yet unequal speeds.
-In this case, although each EV load $p_n(t)$ is periodic, the DWPT load $p(t)$ is non-periodic, and thus, has a continuous spectrum.
+In this case, although each EV load is periodic, $p(t)$ is aperiodic and thus has a continuous spectrum.

-\subsection{Scenario S4): Constant Gaussian-Distributed Speeds}
+\subsection{Scenario S$_4$: Constant Gaussian-Distributed Speeds}

 Consider first a single EV.
 Similar to \eqref{eq:pnfs}, if EV$_n$ moves at constant speed $v_n$, its power demand $p_n(t)$ is periodic with fundamental period $T_n=D/v_n$ and fundamental frequency $\omega_n = {2\pi v_n}/{D}$.
 Signal $p_n(t)$ has the FS expansion: